Seeing error code 229 on your Lennox® furnace?

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have multiple pressure switches to let the system to run at different speeds—and be more efficient.
+Two-stage furnaces have multiple pressure switches to allow the system to run at different speeds—and use less energy.
 These switches also make sure your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

-Your low pressure switch may not be working properly if your furnace inducer motor starts up in high speed and high ignition, then weakens and shifts into low-fire mode about 30 seconds after.
+Your low pressure switch may not be working properly if your furnace inducer motor begins in high speed and high ignition, then weakens and shifts into low-fire mode about 30 seconds after.

-Your furnace will communicate something’s wrong with a red flash from its indicator light, which it uses to display error codes.
+Your furnace will communicate something’s wrong with a red flash from its indicator light, which it uses to show error codes.
 It has this red light to flash code, like Morse code.

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also create the error, so your A1 Chesney Service Experts technician will check other parts of your furnace first.
+A blocked vent or a draft can also create the error, so your A1 Chesney Service Experts professional will check other parts of your furnace first.

 You can plan to pay between $40 and $350 if you have to have a new low-fire pressure switch.